matthewgoerg/hive-rstudio/README.md

 ![Dashboard](https://github.com/matthewgoerg/hive-rstudio/blob/master/dashboard.png)

 ***Note:*** This is not my ideal approach for doing machine learning on the cloud.
-I think the solution involves serverless machine learing on GCP or AWS using Tensorflow in Python.
+I would prefer to use serverless machine learing on GCP or AWS using Tensorflow in Python.

 # Machine Learning and Dashboarding on the Cloud